huggingface/blog/deep-rl-a2c.md

 The advantage of this method is that **it’s unbiased.
 Since we’re not estimating the return**, we use only the true return we obtain.

 But the problem is that **the variance is high, since trajectories can lead to different returns** due to stochasticity of the environment (random events during episode) and stochasticity of the policy.
 Consequently, the same starting state can lead to very different returns.
-And so, **the return starting at the same state can vary significantly across episodes**.
+Because of this, **the return starting at the same state can vary significantly across episodes**.

 <img src="assets/89_deep_rl_a2c/variance.jpg" alt="variance"/>